 Chicken Parmigiana at Olive Garden is certified Italiano from top to bottom!!
 Juicy cutlets of chicken dredged in Italian herbs are lightly fried and served on a bed of pasta with red sauce.
 It’s a classic meal, and with my copycat recipe, you can make it easily at home in just 30 minutes!!

 Olive Garden™ knows how to do Italian right.

-From their appetizers to alfredo sauce, and those craveable soft breadsticks, they have Mediterranean flavors that we expect in authentic Italian cooking.
+From their cheese stuffed shells to alfredo sauce, and those craveable soft breadsticks, they have Mediterranean flavors that we expect in authentic Italian cooking.

 And this Olive Garden chicken recipe is a perfect example!
 Mouthwateringly moist and fantastically flavorful, you’ll walk away satisfied every time.

 Chicken Parmigiana Olive Garden Recipe

 The crunchy breaded crust on the chicken is outrageously juicy, and ohhh, that tangy marinara sauce.
 Or try this Olive Garden Chicken Alfredo Pasta.